Evaluating Low-Code Mobile App Development Platforms

 This is a special guest post by Alan Singer an experienced enterprise IT consultant and developer.
-“Evaluating Low Code Mobile App Development Platforms.
-One Developer’s 90-Minute Mobile App Experience” explains how Singer set evaluation criteria and tested a number of low-code app development platforms to determine which one would deliver exactly what modern enterprises need.
+“Evaluating Low-Code Mobile App Development Platforms.
+One Developer’s 90-Minute Mobile App Experience” explains how Singer set evaluation criteria and tested a number of low-code mobile app development platforms to determine which one would deliver exactly what modern enterprises need.

 Leisure time activities come in many forms.
 Some people love watching sports, others play golf, and there are those who have hobbies such as building model planes, knitting or home renovating.
 For me, it’s building enterprise class applications – most recently, web and mobile apps and I derive great satisfaction from building application software.
 My 2016 mission was all about evaluating low-code mobile app development platforms and finding the best one on the market.

-In November 2016, I decided to do a full review of the low code rapid application development market – I had several analyst reports and each one listed many web and mobile rapid development platforms to build a mobile app fast.
+In November 2016, I decided to do a full review of the low-code mobile app development market – I had several analyst reports and each one listed many web and mobile rapid development platforms to build a mobile app fast.
 To benchmark my effort, I formulated 8 criteria as the method for evaluating these platforms:

 - Speed to deliver complex business applications